Bonnefantenmuseum: Contemporary art

 The collection also features video art and room-size installations by younger artists: Atelier Van Lieshout, Francis Alÿs, David Claerbout, Patrick Van Caeckenbergh, Roman Signer, Franz West, Pawel Althamer.

 In 2011, a deal was negotiated between the collectors Jo and Marlies Eyck and the province of Limburg.
 The result was that the Eyck collection of postwar art and the castle of Wijlre and its grounds, are now part of the museum.

+Visitor numbers

+All figures are from museum year reports.

+Governance

+The current director is Stijn Huijts.
+He replaced Alexander van Grevenstein, who became director in 1986.
+As of 2023, there are 53 permanent staff at the museum.
+The budget, in 2023, was around €9.9m, of which €6.5m was received in funding from the province of Limburg.